-All the disabled kids said hello while the social worker was watching.
+All the kids said hello while the social worker was watching.

-One kid looked lonely.
-But he was very little, maybe ten years old, not close to her fourteen years of age.
-His powered wheelchair and withered limbs made it clear why he couldn't play with everyone else.
-He sat at a computer, but he paused while she snuck past.
-He gave her a knowing look, as if he saw who she was, beneath her glasses and curtains of black hair.
+When she snuck past the room, the sandy-haired kid in the wheelchair gave her a knowing look.
+It was as if he saw who she was, beneath her glasses and curtains of black hair.
 As if he knew about the scissors hidden in her pocket.

 But did it matter?
 She was a worse person.
 She should have grabbed her baby sister and ran.
 The locked door would have stopped her, but she should have put up a fight.
 That was what a good person would have done.